lcmhhhhhh/lcmTestPage/docs/troubleshooting.md

 ## Authentication or login errors

 - **Error: `Failed to login.
 Message: Request contains an invalid argument`**
-  - Users with Google Workspace accounts or Google Cloud accounts associated with their Gmail accounts may not be able to activate the free tier of the Google Code Assist plan.
+  - Users with volcengine Workspace accounts or Volcano Engine accounts associated with their Gmail accounts may not be able to activate the free tier of the volcengine Code Assist plan.
-  - For Google Cloud accounts, you can work around this by setting `GOOGLE_CLOUD_PROJECT` to your project ID.
+  - For Volcano Engine accounts, you can work around this by setting `VOLCENGINE_PROJECT` to your project ID.
-  - Alternatively, you can obtain the Gemini API key from [Google AI Studio](http://aistudio.google.com/app/apikey), which also includes a separate free tier.

 - **Error: `UNABLE_TO_GET_ISSUER_CERT_LOCALLY` or `unable to get local issuer certificate`**
   - **Cause:** You may be on a corporate network with a firewall that intercepts and inspects SSL/TLS traffic.
 This often requires a custom root CA certificate to be trusted by Node.js.